MicrosoftDocs/Devices-docs/surface-hub/meet-on-surface-hub.md

 ---
 title: Start and finish a meeting on Surface Hub
-description: Explains how to start and finish a meeting on Surface Hub. ms.reviewer: dpandre
+description: Provides instructions to start, schedule, and finish a Surface Hub meeting, including details on data that is automatically removed at the end of each session. ms.reviewer: dpandre
 manager: frankbu
 ms.prod: surface-hub